Michigan Geological Survey: 1920 to present

 In 1946 Smith retired, after 26 years as the longest-serving State Geologist to date.
 Dr. Gerald E. Eddy succeeded Smith, and remained until 1951.
 He was followed by Franklin G. Pardee from 1951 through 1952.
 William L. Daoust succeeded him as Acting State Geologist through 1954 and as State Geologist through 1964.
 After twelve years as the Department of Conservation's Director, Eddy was reappointed State Geologist in 1964.
 In 1968, the Michigan Department of Natural Resources was created, to which the survey was transferred, retaining its name as the Geological Survey Division.

 Eddy was succeeded by Arthur E. Slaughter in 1971.
 R. Thomas Segall followed in 1981, serving until 1996.
 In 1995, the Michigan Department of Environmental Quality was created, taking over the survey.
 In 1996, Harold R. Fitch became State Geologist.
 In 2002 and 2004, the survey was respectively renamed the Geological and Land Management Division and the Office of Geological Survey.

 In 2010, Fitch began discussions with Western Michigan University (WMU) to assume the non-regulatory functions of the survey.
 Funding cuts were restricting the survey's ability to perform any non-regulatory duties, so a transfer to a different institution would permit their accomplishment.
 In October 2011, the survey was transferred to Western Michigan University's Department of Geosciences.
 WMU professor Alan E. Kehew was then appointed director of the survey.
 In 2013, John A. Yellich was appointed director of the survey.
+In 2024, Sara Pearson was appointed director of the survey.